 Water use in our own activities

-2017 a total of 2 million m3 water, mostly from municipal water supply, was used in Lantmännens production facilities.
+Approximately 2 million m3 water, mostly from municipal water supply, is used annually in Lantmännens production facilities.

 Since 2011, we conduct an annual risk analysis of water availability in the catchment areas where Lantmännen has production facilities or workshops.
 The vast majority of our facilities are located in areas with a low risk of water shortage.
 Measures for efficient use of water are regularly conducted at our facilities as part of the resource management process.
 The facilities that have water-impacting emissions follow the control programmes required under the permit.